furkantanyol/cv/index.md

 **Frontend Engineer, Cluey Learning, Sydney** `Nov 2019 – Present`

-- From day one, managed to **double** the work load completed for each sprint, _double story points in average_, for the main product: learning platform.
+- From day one, **doubled the work load completed** for each sprint, _double story points in average_, for the main product: learning platform.
 - Implemented the new user interface of the learning platform including the major React components and relevant NodeJS microservices.
 The new user interface launched in 2020 and got almost **100% positive feedback** from **more than 350** tutors and students who are using the platform to support their education.

 **Freelance Full Stack Web Developer, Corin Group, Sydney** `Aug 2019 – Nov 2019`